gryphonshafer/pnwquizzing/docs/references_for_quizzing/virtual_quizzing.md

     - Quizzers, change to your team name and full name: "**XYZ2 Firstname Lastname**"
     - Officials, change to your job title and full name: "**QM Firstname Lastname**"
     - For everyone else, change to your full name: "**Firstname Lastname**"
-- Quizzers: In the chat pane, change the "To" from "Everyone" to the room's quizmaster only.

-Everyone should turn off video and mute audio (except the quizmaster) and all quizzer's should setting their chat messages to go to the quizmaster only.
-This will dramatically improve reliability of the jump ordering for quizzers who have slow network connections.

 ### Quiz Operation